About Water in Sustainable Landscapes

 HOW WE DO IT

-We promote and apply water- and climate-smart agriculture practices, deploying soil restoration and agriculture techniques that maximize water efficiency and productivity at both farm and landscape scales, while emphasizing and advocating for investment in rain-fed agriculture systems.
+We advocate for application of the principles of integrated water resources management by promoting and applying water- and climate-smart agriculture practices, deploying soil restoration and agriculture techniques that maximize water efficiency and productivity at both farm and landscape scales, while emphasizing and advocating for investment in rain-fed agriculture systems.

-We support investments in nature-based solutions (e.g. increasing “green” water) to improve water retention in the soil, to stabilize and restore land, and ultimately, to increase the flow of water through systems that support human development.
-We convene stakeholders to collectively assess watershed health, identify critical areas of intervention and generate funds to provide truly sustainable solutions that increase production, improve water for human health and mitigate climate change.
+We support investments in nature-based solutions (e.g., increasing “green” water) to improve water retention in the soil, to stabilize and restore land, and, to increase water flow quantity and quality that support human development and the environment.
+CRS promotes source water protection action, so that users consider water cycle implications and establish socio-ecological protection mechanisms.
+We with local communities to convene stakeholders to collectively assess watershed health, identify critical areas of interventions and resource mobilization to provide truly sustainable solutions that increase production, improve water for human health and mitigate climate change.

 Research & Publications